What is Bone Dysplasia

-There are hundreds of different bone disorders which affect growth.
-They are mostly rare and often inherited.
-They are known as skeletal dysplasias.
-The most common one is Achondroplasia.
+There are hundreds of different bone disorders which affect growth, they are mostly rare and are also known as skeletal dysplasia.

 - Diastrophic Dysplasia (DTD)